 Where extended school activities are provided by and managed by a federation school, the Mossbourne Federation's Child Protection and Safeguarding Policy and procedures apply.
-If other organisations provide services or activities on a federation school site without our staff present we will check that they have appropriate procedures in place, including safer recruitment procedures.
+If other organisations provide services or activities on a federation school site without our staff present the governors will check that they have appropriate procedures in place.
+This is reflected in the hire/lease agreements used.

-Title Child Protection and Safeguarding Policy Last Updated September2022 Written by Katherine Duller Ratified by the Trustees December 2022 Completed September 2022 Next Review Date August 2023
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024